Quantum-Proof Blockchain

 Node-to-node P2P transport

-Network Isolated + PQ-VPN Ready
+Network Isolated + PQ-VPN Active

 Peer comparison